 Emergency purchases are purchases made because of the existence of an emergency condition.
 An emergency condition is an unforeseen danger to life, health, safety, or property.
 The existence of such a condition creates an immediate and serious need for goods, services, or construction that cannot be met through normal procurement methods.
+Emergency purchases should be at the lowest costs possible and efforts to get lowest costs should be included in documentation.

-Emergency purchases approved by the Director of Procurement Services may be made without a purchase order; however, if these purchases fall within the amounts that require Board approval, they shall be presented to the Board at the next regular meeting.
+Emergency purchases approved by the Director of Procurement Services and/or Superintendent's designee may be made without a purchase order; however, if these purchases fall within the amounts that require Board approval, they shall be presented to the Board at the next regular meeting.